What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 The B9100 model has print speeds of up to 100 ppm, the B9110 model has print speeds of up to 110 ppm, the B9125 has print speeds of up to 125 ppm and the B9136 model has print speeds of up to 136 ppm.

-As you could likely guess, the more advanced models in the PrimeLink family will also be more expensive.
+As you can likely guess, the more advanced models in the PrimeLink family will also be more expensive.

-To show a representation of price, here are the estimated base costs of the six PrimeLink models:
+To show a representation of price, here are the estimated base costs of the current PrimeLink models:

-As you can tell, PrimeLink production printers can be pricey, and the base cost doesn’t include any additional upgrades you might want or the Fiery Print Server ($5,900-$11,500) that will likely be necessary to execute production features.
+As you can tell, PrimeLink production printers can be pricey.
+The base cost doesn’t include any additional upgrades you might want or the Fiery Print Server that will likely be necessary to execute production features.

 However, if you’re already outsourcing marketing materials or other large-high-quality print jobs, bringing those jobs in-house will, in most cases, save you money.

-It’s important to note that some vendors may offer trade-ins and there’s also the option to lease your printer, rather than purchase it outright.
+It’s important to note that some print vendors may offer trade-ins for older machines.
+And, most will give you the option to lease your printer, rather than purchase it outright.
 Leasing a printer will break up the total price of the machine into monthly payments, making it a more affordable option.
 For more printer cost information, read these blogs:

 How Does Xerox PrimeLink Series Compare to Other Brands?